metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Jacoby playing very well despite a bad hamstring.
 Where the hell was this last week?
 I also see Davis Mills playing well against New England.
 Seems to me that quarterbacks that have a really bad day the week before regress hard to the median the week after, so long as they're committed to their craft.

+Antonio Brown may be a critical piece to the offense - the intellectual receiver able to run all sorts of routes.

 ***

 ## Saints @ Washington